 Next, you'll need a developer token.
 To get a token to use in the production environment, see Bing Ads Developer Portal.
 Click Request Token and provide the requested information.
-If you will be using the API to manage your own account, you'll receive your token immediately; however, if you'll be managing accounts for others, it may take up to five business days to get a token.
+If you use the API to manage your own account, you'll receive your token immediately; however, if you're managing accounts for others, it may take up to five business days to get a token.

 For an example that shows how to use OAuth to authenticate Microsoft account credentials, see Authenticating Microsoft Account Credentials in C#.

 Where to use your credentials and developer tokens?

 All calls must specify:

 - The DeveloperToken header and set it to the developer token that you were given.